Can Zero Drop Shoes Cause Knee Pain? [ 7 Reasons Why You Should Wear Them]

 4. By permitting feet to work naturally, zero-drop footwear reduces pressure on knees by dispersing the forces in the leg.

-• When your foot stricks the ground, zero drop shoes can minimize the effect on the knee and permit the foot muscles to turn your calves into shock absorber so they can disperse the forces which are going towards the knee, hip, pelvis, and back.
+• When your foot sticks to the ground, zero-drop shoes can minimize the effect on the knee and permit the foot muscles to turn your calves into shock absorbers so they can disperse the forces that are going toward the knee, hip, pelvis, and back.

 • Several studies have shown that if heel and toes are on the same level, the ground reaction force is minimal, creating little pressure on joints, hence less chance of injury.

-5. Zero-drop prevents heel striking which is the main reason behind the knee problems.
-It also help you avoid a forward-leaning position, a position which “affects your posture negatively”.
+5. Zero-drop prevents heel striking, which is the main reason behind knee problems.
+It also helps you avoid a forward-leaning position, which “affects your posture negatively.”

 6. They will help gain ankle mobility, which helps reduce calf strain and improve the squat structure.
-Individuals who have problems regarding knee, back, lower leg, lower-back, shin, and hip, witnessed the drop in pain which vanishes ultimately.
+Individuals who have problems regarding the knee, back, lower leg, lower-back, shin, and hips, witness a drop in pain which vanishes ultimately.

 How to Transition To Zero Drop Shoes?